GreatLearningAIML1/bangalore-aug19-batch-Nishamol/README.md

 Internal Lab on Fashion and CIFAR dataset:
       - Used CNN with Fully Connected Layer and Augmentation on Fashion dataset
       - Used Augmentation on CIFAR.

+12/03/2020:

+Project 2 on Deep Neural Network:
+     - Used DNN with SGD and Adagrad optimizer.
+     - Updated metrics report.